fjkz/tt-runner/README.md

-# TT-Runner
+# TT-Runner: a testing scripts runner

-A directory structure framework and a runner for testing scripts.
+TT-Runner is a directory structure framework for testing scripts.
+It can organize legacy testing scripts into a tree, and it can run them as like using modern testing frameworks.

-TT-Runner has following features:

-- organize test scripts into a tree;
-- run before / after operation for each tests like xUnit;
-- compatible to Test Anything Protocol.

 ## Usage